san601/Cryptography-Bible/Writeup/Lattice.md

 ## Noise Cheap

+Desc: A core part of making LWE secure is having the noise terms be larger than what lattice reduction algorithms can handle.

 This is an example of how primal attack can be used since error is small compared to modulus q.
 Firstly, we need to construct a lattice, I choose this:

 ![image](https://github.com/user-attachments/assets/6c1764f1-2f00-4841-9aa9-29c9cd1f9d6a)